How Far Ahead Do LLMs Plan? Uncovering the Latent Horizon in Chain-of-Thought Reasoning: Conclusion

 \section{Conclusion}

-In this work, we investigate the internal planning capacity of LLMs and uncover a myopic planning horizon, showing that models do not plan the end prior to explicit CoT generation.
-In particular, for explicit compositional reasoning, the model only converges to the final answer near the completion of the reasoning process.
-To support this analysis, we design a series of probing experiments using our proposed method, \probe, and our results suggest a unified view of prior works from complementary perspectives.
-We further highlight the exploitation of such latent signals, demonstrating that both CoT uncertainty and necessity estimation can benefit from leveraging specific patterns in CoT dynamics.
+In this work, we investigate the internal planning capacity of LLMs and uncover a myopic planning horizon during CoT generation.
+For analysis, we design a series of probing experiments using our proposed method, \probe, and we highlight the exploitation of such latent signals, demonstrating on both CoT uncertainty and necessity estimation.